 The Company's consolidated pre-tax income is comprised primarily from operations in the Republic of Kazakhstan.
-Pre-tax losses from United States operations of \$12,937,563, \$1,827,168 and \$3,243,481, for the years ended March 31, 2009, 2008 and 2007, respectively, are also included in consolidated pre-tax income.
+Pre-tax losses from United States operations of \$12,937,563, \$1,827,168 and \$1,506,175, for the years ended March 31, 2009, 2008 and 2007, respectively, are also included in consolidated pre-tax income.

 According to the Exploration Contract in the Republic of Kazakhstan, for income tax purposes the Company can capitalize the exploration and development costs and deduct all revenues received during the exploration stage to calculate taxable income.
-Therefore, the Exploration Contract allows the Company to be exempt from Kazakhstan corporate income tax for the period of the exploration phase.
+As long as the Company's capital expenditures exceed generated revenues, the Company will not be subject to Kazakhstan income tax.